 Can I conduct a home funeral in California?

 Yes.
 The law does permit you to prepare the body of your loved one for disposition.
-If you choose to do this, you have to file a completed certificate of death that has been signed by the attending physician or coroner with the local registrar of births and deaths.
+If you choose to do this, you must file a completed certificate of death signed by the attending physician or coroner with the local registrar of births and deaths.

 In addition, you must obtain a permit for disposition from the local registrar of births and deaths and ensure you provide a casket or suitable container.
 You would then need to make arrangements directly with the cemetery or crematory for interment or cremation.

 Human remains may be kept at home until disposition without embalming or refrigeration.
-However, you must bear in mind that decomposition will proceed more rapidly without refrigeration or embalming.
+However, decomposition will proceed more rapidly without refrigeration or embalming.

 How do I arrange a green funeral or natural burial in California?